Theory and Practice in English Language Teaching

 2. To further develop students’ ability to write effective and appropriate lesson plans with a focus on choices made being well-supported by ELT theory and literature;

 3. To encourage students to design their own materials that will complement the use of the coursebook.

-By the end of this module students will be expected to be able to:
+By the end of this module students will be expected to:

-2. Demonstrate an enhanced ability to plan for and deliver effective EFL lessons with an increased level of independence;
+3. Become aware of how to plan for and deliver effective EFL lessons

 Assessment items, weightings and deadlines